RitoKito/TowerOfHubris/README.md

 - Combat sequence ends when:
   + All units have acted, or
   + All enemies or player units are defeated.
-- After combat sequence has ended you will be offered 3 random rewards of which you must select 1.
+- After all enemies have been defeated you will be offered 3 random rewards of which you must select 1.
 <img width="920" height="416" alt="image" src="https://github.com/user-attachments/assets/447e1a81-6983-401b-bf82-ea71ca30405c" />

 #### Power Corrosion
-- After clearing the final node of a floor, you'll ascend to a new one.
+- After clearing the final node of a floor, you'll ascend to a new floor.
 - With each new floor:
   + Player units receive debuffs to attributes and abilities.
   + Enemy units receive buffs, increasing their power.